joanaz/MirrorMirrorOnTheWallSkill/README.md

 3. Select the __Lambda ARN__ for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 4. Copy the __Intent Schema__ from the included IntentSchema.json in the speechAssets folder.
 5. Copy the __Sample Utterances__ from the included SampleUtterances.txt.
 Click Next.
-6. [optional] go back to the skill Information tab and copy the appId.
-Paste the appId into the index.js file for the variable APP_ID, then update the Lambda source zip file with this change and upload to Lambda again, this step makes sure the Lambda function only serves request from authorized source.
+6. Go back to the skill Information tab and copy the appId.
+Paste the appId into the index.js file for the variable __APP_ID__, then update the Lambda source zip file with this change and __upload to Lambda__ again, this step makes sure the Lambda function only serves request from authorized source.
 7. You are now able to start testing your Alexa skill!
 You should be able to go to the [Echo webpage](http://echo.amazon.com/#skills) and see your skill enabled.
 8. In order to test it, try to say some of the Sample Utterances from the Examples section below.
 9. Your skill is now saved and once you are finished testing you can continue to publish your skill.